Digital-C-Fiber/openMNGlab/docs/source/quickstart/implementing_functions.rst

 First thing to do is to choose a unique identifier for our function and initialize the super constructor with it, i.e. `openmgnlab.qs.serieschooser`.

 .. note::
-    For your own functions, it is a good idea to include something like your git username in the identifier to decrease the chance of a collision.
+    For your own functions include something like your git username in the identifier to decrease the chance of a collision.

 .. code-block:: python

     def __init__(self):